lin72h/ispc/README.md

     and with application data structures.

-  * Portability across over a decade of CPU generations: `ispc` has targets for x86 SSE2, SSE4, AVX, AVX2, and AVX512, as well as ARM NEON and recent Intel® GPUs.
+  * Portability across over a decade of CPU generations: `ispc` has targets for x86 SSE2, SSE4, AVX, AVX2, and AVX512, as well as ARM NEON, ARM Helium/MVE for Cortex-M processors, and recent Intel® GPUs.

   * Portability across operating systems: Microsoft Windows, macOS, Linux, and FreeBSD are all supported by `ispc`.